-Most of the coefficients on race do not differ significantly across these various subsamples with the exception of time of day and eventual outcomes.
-Black civilians are 7 percent more likely to have any force used against them conditional on being arrested.
-They are 15 percent more likely to have any force used against them conditional on being summonsed and 11.1 percent more likely conditional on having weapons or contraband found on them.
+Most of the coefficients on race do not differ significantly at the 1% level across these various subsamples with the exception of time of day and eventual outcomes.
+Black civilians are 8.6 percent more likely to have any force used against them conditional on being arrested.
+They are 15.6 percent more likely to have any force used against them conditional on being summonsed and 12.7 percent more likely conditional on having weapons or contraband found on them.
 Results are similar for Hispanics.
 Additionally, for both blacks and Hispanics, racial differences in use of force are more pronounced during the day relative to night.

-To dig deeper, Panel A in figure 2 plots the odds ratios of any use of force for black civilians versus white civilians for every hour of day.
+To dig deeper, Panel A in Figure 2 plots the odds ratios of any use of force for black civilians versus white civilians for every hour of day.
 Panel B displays the average use of force for black civilians and white civilians for every hour of day.
 These figures show that force against black civilians follows approximately the same pattern as white civilians, though the difference between average force between the two races decreases at night.